walterrowe/capture-one-scripts/back-to-raw/README.md

 # Installation

+Installation is simple:

+1. Open the AppleScript file in macOS Script Editor and run it.
+2. The script self-installs in the Capture One Scripts folder.
-Open the AppleScript file in Script Editor.
-Then use File > Export and save as an AppleScript Script file (.scpt) in `~/Library/Scripts/Capture One Scripts`.
-Open Capture One and choose Script > Update Script Menu.
-You then can run it from the Capture One Scripts menu.
+3. Open Capture One and choose Script > Update Script Menu.
+4. You now can run the script from the Capture One Scripts menu.